 - A businessman can avail tax exemptions on the interest component of these loans if he can prove that these loans aid him in the development of his business.

-What is the disadvantage of taking a loan against property in India?
+What is the disadvantage of taking a loan against property?

 - In India the residential house or the family home is regarded as too precious to be mortgaged .People are reluctant to pledge so valuable an asset to raise funds as they fear that if they are unable to repay the loan due to factors which may or may not be in their hands they would lose a highly prized possession.